 Bonding is a special connection you have with your baby.
 Bonding with your baby is not a one-time event.
 It is a process that takes time.
 For some people, bonding begins at birth.
 For other people, it can start several weeks later.
-Bonding can continue to occur when your child gets married and has their own kids.

 Babies rely on their parents for all care.
 A lot of bonding happens while you’re providing your baby’s basic needs.
 You may become emotional or have feelings of joy and relief.